Introduction to the Quantum Circuit: Everything You Need to Know

 Quantum circuit diagram drawings

-Qubit Lines: Horizontal lines are frequently found in quantum circuits, each representing a qubit.
+Qubit lines: Horizontal lines are frequently found in quantum circuits, each representing a qubit.
 These lines trace the evolution of the quantum bits as they move through the circuit.

-Quantum Gates: Symbols for quantum gates are used on the quantum circuit.
+Quantum gates: Symbols for quantum gates are used on the quantum circuit.
 The Hadamard gate, for instance, is indicated by an "H," whereas the CNOT gate is depicted as a cross with a control and target qubit.

 Cnot quantum circuit

-Gate Operations: Arrows connecting gates to qubit lines indicate the application of quantum gates on specific qubits.
+Gate operations: Arrows connecting gates to qubit lines indicate the application of quantum gates on specific qubits.
 The direction of the arrow signifies the temporal order of operations.

 Quantum circuit measurement